 So the question remains: Was it an intentional move by the staff at Heinz Field?

 It wouldn’t be the first time such a thing has happened.
 A few short months ago, an employee at Sewell-Thomas Stadium (home of the Alabama Crimson Tide) was fired after playing “Take the Money and Run” and “Son of a Preacher Man” during the team’s home game versus Auburn.
-Each of those songs was blatantly directed at eventual Heisman winner and national champion Cam Newton – and that music had not been cleared at the time.
+The target of the songs was clear – Cam Newton.
+The music had not been cleared at the time.

-It’s a different world between college and the pros, but was this music meant as a jab towards future and current opponents, or simply a song that the person in charge thought would pump up the crowd?
+It’s a different world between college and the pros.
+But was the Heinz Field music a direct jab to future and current opponents?
+Maybe it was simply a song that the person in charge thought would pump up the crowd.

-Perhaps this little nugget of information is vastly overexaggerated, and perhaps it isn’t, but it’s hard to imagine that this act was completely unintentional – because a staff picks out music to fit themes for each and every game.
+Perhaps this little nugget of information is a vast exaggeration, or perhaps it isn’t.
+Either way, it’s hard to imagine that the act was completely unintentional.
+A staff picks out music to fit themes for each and every game.

-It would be fun to see it get addressed in a press situation, but until then – GAME ON – and either way, expect a lot of chatter this week from both teams.
+It would be fun to see if it is part of a press conference discussion.
+Until then – GAME ON – and either way, expect a lot of chatter this week from both teams.